-Honorary Fellows 2016 Nominations The 2016 nominations are now closed.
-The closing date was the 31 May 2016.
-The Honorary Fellows for 2016 will be announced later in the year.
+Honorary Fellows 2020 Nominations Nominations for 2020 are now closed.
+Nominations are currently being considered by the BSA's Honorary Fellowships committee (a sub committee of Council).
+The individuals selected to receive an Honorary Fellowship will be announced later in the summer.
 About the Honorary Fellowships Supporters of the British Science Association are invited to nominate special individuals to be considered as Honorary Fellows once a year.
 Honorary Fellows are people who have made an outstanding contribution to the vision and mission of the British Science Association.
 An Honorary Fellowship is the highest honour that the British Science Association can confer on to an individual.
 Each year, a small group of individuals are selected by the Honorary Fellowship committee based on the nominations received.
 The Committee then advise the Council of the British Science Association of its suggestions.
 Council makes the final decision on who shall receive a fellowship that year.
 Successful nominees (and their nominators) are then informed and asked to keep the information under embargo until the announcement has been made.
 If a nominee is unsuccessful, both the nominee and their nominator are informed as well.
 The following criteria need to be met in order for a nomination to qualify: Nominations must demonstrate the nominee’s contribution to the BSA’s overall vision and aims, which could include working directly with the BSA’s programmes or separate from it.
 Self-nomination for a fellowship is not permitted.
 Nominators must declare any conflicts of interest e.g. if the nominee and nominator are related or work together.
 The nominator cannot be anonymous.
 The nomination will not be permitted.
 All sections of the form below must be completed for the nomination to be considered.
 View the current list of Honorary Fellows.